How to Build a Mid Century Modern Coffee Table

 Step 1.
 Lay the tabletop upside down on a smooth, clean surface.
 With your measuring tape, mark a distance 6 inches from each end of the table.
 This line is where you will attach the cleats.

 Step 2.
-Lay the first cleat down and carefully position it so it its equidistant from the edges of the table, and square with the ends of the table.
+Lay the first cleat down and carefully position so it is equidistant from the edges of the table, and square with the ends of the table.
 It should be 1 1/2'' to 2'' from each side, and 6'' from the closest end.
 If you’ve selected the angled cleats, make sure they face angled out toward the ends of the table.

 Step 3.
 Position the cleat and place a screw into each of the cleat's 6 pre-drilled holes.
 Hold the cleat firmly in place and use a power drill to drive the mounting screws in.
 Caution: The screws we supply with our leg and cleat sets will work on a 3/4'' or thicker top.
 A thinner top—or driving the mounting screws in too far—will ruin your tabletop!